ortus-docs/coldbox-docs/layouts_n_views/viewlets_portable_events.md

 </div>
 ```

 This code just renders out the results of a `runEvent()` method call.
-I would suggest you look at [the API docs](http://apidocs.ortussolutions.com/coldbox/current) to discover all parameters to the `runEvent()` method call.
-The prePostExempt argument makes the execution of the event faster as it skips any preEvent/postEvent interception calls.
+I would suggest you look at [the API docs](http://apidocs.ortussolutions.com/coldbox/current) to discover all arguments to the `runEvent()` method call.
+The `prePostExempt` argument makes the execution of the event faster as it skips any preEvent/postEvent interception calls.

-> **Info** To learn more about the `runEvent()` method, please refer to the online API Docs

 Event Code (viewlets.userinfo)